yrjia1015/Brain-ieQTL/README.md

 `-- README.md
 ```

-## 1. Expression Matrix and eQTL Preprocessing
+## 1. Expression Matrix and Preprocessing

 Run from your analysis working directory: